Published on

 • Change Management: Adoption requires organizational buy-in and workflow adjustments.

-• Data Quality: Inaccurate model or schedule data can derail the entire simulation.
+• Data Quality: Inaccurate models or schedules can derail the entire simulation.

-👉 Tip: Engaging a BIM service provider can reduce onboarding friction and maximize early success.
+👉 Tip: Engaging a BIM service provider can reduce onboarding friction and accelerate early success.

 Here’s how project teams can implement 4D BIM in different contract settings:

-• Design-Bid-Build Projects: Contractors may need to convert 2D consultant drawings into BIM models before adding time elements.
+• Design-Bid-Build Projects: Contractors may need to convert 2D consultant drawings into BIM models before incorporating the project schedule.

 • LOD Requirements: A BIM model at LOD 300 is typically sufficient for linking tasks to objects in a 4D timeline.

-• Manufacturer BIM Objects: For industrial or infrastructure projects, obtain BIM objects for key equipment to accurately simulate installation.
+• Manufacturer BIM Objects: For industrial or infrastructure projects, obtain BIM objects for key equipment to simulate installation accurately.

-• Software Integration: Import schedules from Primavera P6 or Microsoft Project into Synchro 4D to create the simulation.
+• Software Integration: Import schedules from Primavera P6 or Microsoft Project into Synchro 4D to create simulations.

-At Bimeco, we help project teams integrate 4D BIM into their workflow using tools like Synchro 4D.
+At Bimeco, we help project teams integrate 4D BIM into their workflows using tools like Synchro 4D.
 We combine project schedules with BIM models to simulate and visualize the construction process.

 Whether you’re delivering an industrial plant, a transport facility, or a building with complex sequencing needs, 4D BIM helps teams: